kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis/README.md

 - This project utilizes Docker to run two containers: `chatbot-redis` for caching and `chatbot-web` for hosting the chatbot application

-- Open the docker desktop and ensure the engine is started

-- Open the terminal and navigate the project directory `sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis`
+- Open the terminal and navigate to the project directory `sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis`

 - Run the following command to build the containers
     ```bash